varnish/varnish-wiki/source/start/your_varnish_goals.rst

 .. literalinclude:: /content/examples/vclex_normalize_AcceptLanguage.vcl
   :language: VCL

-One of the best ways to take advantage of vary would be to build the response header based on cached and non-cached objects.
+One of the best ways to take advantage of Vary would be to build the response header based on cached and non-cached objects.
 This brings us to the next topic:
 Compression!

-Note: Some application servers send vary with user-agent.
+Note: Some application servers send Vary with User-Agent.
 This, as you can tell, orders Varnish to cache a separate copy for every variant client/user-agent there is.
 This could be a disaster depending on the number of variation of clients you serve on a regular basis.